MediaComem/comem-webdev/subjects/git-branching/README.md

 <git-memoir name='internals' chapter='internals' controls='false' svg-height='137px'></git-memoir>

-Each **commit** contains a pointer to the snapshot of the content you staged, the author's user name and e-mail, and also a pointer to the previous commit.
+Each **commit** contains a pointer to the snapshot of the content you staged, represented by the blue **T**ree objects above (as they refer to a *tree* of file snapshots).

+Each commit also contains:

+* The user name and e-mail or the author.
+* The date at which the commit was created.
+* A pointer to the previous commit (or commits).

 #### Branches point to commits